PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 Now add a file named `step2.txt` with "Hello World!" written in it.

 ### Commit your modifications

+First, it is important that you understand that the commit history of a repo should not be modified, you may only add commits to the succession of the history.

 Once you have modified your files and added these modifications to the index, you can go ahead and commit those.
 Keep in mind that a single commit should make as few changes as possible, and should keep the changes on the same topic.